Buffering the Vampire Slayer: Hosts

 Kristin Russo (born December 17, 1980) is an American speaker, personality, and LGBT activist.
 She is the CEO and editor-in-chief of Everyone Is Gay and My Kid Is Gay.
 She also supports organizations that provide advice, guidance, and education to LGBTQIA youth and their families; and is the co-author of This Is a Book for Parents of Gay Kids (Chronicle Books, 2014).

 Jenny Owen Youngs (born November 22, 1981) is an American singer-songwriter.
 She has released three albums and several EPs, both independently and via Nettwerk Records, and has toured worldwide.
 Youngs also collaborated with artists such as Brett Dennen, Ingrid Michaelson, Shungudzo, Pitbull.
 She is a co-writer on the 2018 Panic! at the Disco single, "High Hopes".

 Youngs and Russo were married when the podcast began, though they separated in May 2018.
 They have been described as contributing to a "golden age of queer women in podcasting".

+Format

+The podcast recaps every Buffy episode, talking through each scene in the episode with commentary on the wider themes.
+The episodes are spoiler free, and do not discuss any plot points beyond the current point of the series.

+On 7 November 2024, Russo and Youngs relaunched the podcast from Season 1 of Buffy, titled Once More, With Spoilers.